bookofproofs/bookofproofs.github.io/_sources/history/19th-century/lueroth.md

 **Jacob Lüroth** was a German mathematician who worked on rational curves and the invariance of dimension.
 He discovered the _Student t_-distribution before Gosset.

 ### Mathematical Profile (Excerpt):
-* His father, also named Jacob Lüroth (1792-1860), was a brewer and a member of the local town council.
-* However, his father died when Jacob was sixteen years old and after that time he was brought up by his mother, Katharina Voisin, who did her utmost to give her son a good education despite financial difficulties.
 * Jacob attended the Lyceum in Mannheim where he showed himself to be a gifted linguist.
 * Lüroth took part in observing and was given much encouragement by Schönfeld.
 * In the autumn of 1862, Lüroth passed the matriculation examination for the University of Bonn and he began to study astronomy with Friedrich Wilhelm Argelander (1799-1875).